lairdstewart/lairdstewart.github.io/src/posts/online-masters.md

 | Lectures          | X         | X        |                 |
 | Tutoring/Feedback | X         |          | X               |

 Second, the elephant in the room, reasoning models can get As in most classes.
-I’ve only tested these models on physics, math, and CS courses, but I suspect this is the case for all STEM subjects.
-Whether or not you want to call this cheating, if a student wishes to do so, they can get an A with almost no effort and without learning anything.
+I’ve tested these models on physics, math, and CS problems and suspect this is the case for all STEM subjects.
+If a student wishes to do so, they can get an A with almost no effort and without learning anything.
 If they haven't already, employers and PhD admissions committees will soon realize that online Master's degrees are only worth the student's word.

 I predict online Master's programs will lose 90% of their value in the next year as LLM tutors improve and employers wake up.
 Assuming these programs won't suddenly fall 90% in price, I expect enrollment to fall.